Sushi When Breastfeeding: Safety, Risks & Alternatives

 4. Can I eat sushi rolls that contain cooked shrimp while breastfeeding?

 Cooked shrimp as part of a sushi roll can be consumed.
-Make sure the shrimp are thoroughly cooked and the sushi is prepared freshly.
+If you’re eating shrimp when breastfeeding, make sure it is thoroughly cooked and the sushi is prepared freshly.

 5. Can I eat sushi rolls that contain octopus while breastfeeding?